Save 25% today on the Smart Driver online course. You could save on auto insurance when you complete it!

 How can I find out what different plans offer?

 You will receive many promotions from Medicare drug plans in your area.
-The plans available to you are also listed at the back of the official “Medicare & You 2010” handbook that you receive in October.
+The plans available to you are also listed at the back of the official “Medicare & You 2010” handbook that you receive in September.
 But neither the marketing promotions nor the handbook provides enough details to make an informed decision.
 To make a real choice and find the plan that suits you best, you need to compare plans point by point, as explained below.

 How can I pick just one plan from so many choices?

 You need to compare them according to the drugs that you take.
 It’s the specific drugs you take (and not the amount of the premiums or deductibles) that most determines what you will spend out of pocket under any plan.
 (In fact, the plans vary enormously in the copays they charge, even for the same drug.
 In some cases, the same drug can cost more than $100 for a 30-day supply in one plan than in another.)
 The most effective way to make a comparison is to use the online tool on Medicare’s website.
 Click on “Find health and drug plans” on the home page.
-Then enter your Zip code and the exact names of all the drugs you take, their dosages and how frequently you take them.
+Then enter your ZIP code and the exact names of all the drugs you take, their dosages and how frequently you take them.
 The results will show which plans cover your drugs and your likely out-of-pocket expenses, month by month through the whole year.

 You can also call the Medicare hotline at 800-633-4227 and ask a customer service representative to do a similar search and send you the results by email or regular mail.